 Please email Barnstorming@PacificAviationMuseum.org for details.

-What happens when you mix 30 middle school girls with the unique assets of the Pacific Aviation Museum?
-You get Flight School for Girls, a 3-day, hands-on adventure in the history and technology of aviation.
-Girls learn the basics of flight, meet Amelia Earhart and Rosie the Riveter, get up close and personal with our aircraft, and listen to some sage advice from professional women in aviation.
+What happens when you mix 30 middle school kids with the unique assets of the Pacific Aviation Museum?
+You get Flight School, a 3-day, hands-on adventure in the history and technology of aviation.
+Students learn the basics of flight, get up close and personal with our aircraft, and listen to some sage advice from aviation professionals.
 They fly remote control planes on our flight line, and finish their journey with a winging ceremony.
-This program opens the world to 6th, 7th, and 8th grade girls across Hawaii.

 Throughout the year, the Museum offers Boy and Girl Scouts a chance to learn about aviation, weather, and the history of flight through our merit badge programs, historic tours, and special interest events.
 Scouts participate in hands-on activities that apply math, social studies, and science skills in exciting ways.
 “Discover Your Future in Aviation” is held annually in March to highlight the diverse opportunities available for young people in the aviation field.